12 people found this helpful

 5. Take a bath or shower regularly

 Teach kids that taking baths and showers is not only one of those essential personal hygiene rules, but that it’s also fun and relaxing.
 Turn it into a pamper session with bubbles, or into playtime with fun toys, so it’s is something they look forward to.
+And while they soak?
+You might just get a few golden minutes to sit down, sip something warm, or – imagine this – go to the toilet without prying eyes because the kids are too busy playing with the soap suds to notice your little break.

 6. Regularly clip nails

-Young children often put their fingers in their mouths, and because long nails can harbor bacteria, it’s best to keep them short.
+Young children often put their fingers in their mouths, and because long nails can harbour bacteria, it’s best to keep them short.
 If your child finds having their nails cut uncomfortable, try playing music, singing a song or doing it while they’re in the bath, and explain to them that it will help them feel more comfortable.
 It’ll help them feel relaxed and create happy associations with nail clipping personal hygiene.

 Related articles